Australian Women's Ice Hockey League

-The Australian Women’s Ice Hockey League (AWIHL) is Australia’s top-tier women’s ice hockey league.
-Established in 2005 as Australia’s first women’s national league, the AWIHL has amateur status and is sanctioned by Ice Hockey Australia (a member of the International Ice Hockey Federation).
-The AWIHL is currently contested by five teams from five Australian states, including South Australia, Queensland, New South Wales, Western Australia and Victoria.
-The league champion is awarded the Joan McKowen Memorial Trophy and the premier is awarded the Stephanie Boxall Trophy.
-The most successful team in AWIHL history is Melbourne Ice, who have claimed seven championship titles.
-The current champion, from 2019-20, is the Sydney Sirens, who claimed their second title.
+The Australian Women's Ice Hockey League (AWIHL) is Australia's top-tier women's ice hockey league.
+Established in 2005 as Australia's first women's national league, the AWIHL has amateur status and is sanctioned by Ice Hockey Australia (a member of the International Ice Hockey Federation).
+The AWIHL is currently contested by six teams from five Australian states, including South Australia, Queensland, New South Wales, Western Australia and Victoria.
+The league champion is awarded the Joan McKowen Memorial Trophy and the premier is awarded The Gower Memorial Shield (which replaced the Stephanie Boxall Trophy in 2023).
+The most successful team in AWIHL history is Melbourne Ice (women), who have claimed nine championship titles.
+The current champion, from 2024–25, is the Melbourne Ice (women).